NViday/AutomatedServerSetup/README.md

 The folder fullpath  for this script needs to be sepecified for it to work.For that, you have 2 options:

-1. Insert as the third input when calling the function
+1) Insert as the third input when calling the function
-2. Hard-Code it in the script [RECOMMENDED]
+2) Hard-Code it in the script [RECOMMENDED]

 link to tutorial
 https://www.smashingmagazine.com/2020/04/express-api-backend-project-postgresql/

+Cheers!!!

+N'Vida
+--NVidayTech